Simon514771/AzureOpenAIMultiAgentAssistantAPI/README.md

-# Azure OpenAI Multi-Agent AssistantAPI
+# Azure OpenAI Multi-Agent Assistant API
 This repo will walk you through the pattern of creating a multi-agent system using the Azure OpenAI Assistant API.

 ![Screenshot](AOAI_ASSIST.png)